alejandrohdez00/alejandrohdez00.github.io/_posts/2024-10-27-creativity-recombination.md

 Our project explored ways to improve artificial creativity, an admittedly ambitious goal for a master's thesis.
 To be honest, we couldn't hope to fully address such a complex challenge, especially since we're still discovering new dimensions of the problem itself.

-In this post, I want to share my thoughts about the nature of creativity and the challenges of implementing it in machines, along with potential paths forward.
+In this post, I want to share my thoughts about the nature of creativity, interesting theories I have read and the challenges of implementing it in machines, along with potential paths forward.
 This isn't meant to be a scientific article, think of it more as an invitation to dialogue, a way to organize my thoughts and hopefully inspire others to become as passionate about this topic as I am.

-To-do:
-- Boden creativity
-- Remember and imagination as reconstruction
-- Our thesis and our hypothesis
-- Creative reasoning is very difficult to track, but it could composed of multiple transformations in an multidimensional space
-- Open-endedness

 ## What is creativity?